art-abdulwadud/responsive-web-page/README.md

 	}
 }
 ```
 The toggling effect is then activated in the JavaScript file on clicking the `.open-menu` span tag.
-And we also want to hide the `.open-menu` span tag as soon as the sidebar is fully open.
+And we also want to hide the `.open-menu` span tag and show the all the`.links` span tags as soon as the sidebar is fully open.
 ```
 openMenu.addEventListener('click', () => {
 	sidebarActive = true;